jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 ## Building the Foundation

-Now that we understand how to keep models and assets synchronized, let's start building our procedural world from the ground up - literally!
+Now that we understand how to keep models and assets synchronized, let's start building our procedural world from the ground up.
 The dirt layer forms the foundation that everything else sits on.

 **Layers Make WFC Simpler**